Skip to main content

 847.467.3046

 Veronica joined the Searle Center as an Associate Director in April of 2022.
-She is charged with shaping the vision, setting goals, designing leading-edge programs, and launch inclusive teaching initiatives that foster belonging and promote the success of all students, especially those who come from historically underrepresented communities and who hold marginalized identities.
+She is charged with shaping the vision, setting goals, designing leading-edge programs, and leading the strategic plan priority to promote student success and instructor vitality.
+She is also a Lecturer in the Department of Black Studies.
 Veronica earned her doctorate in psychology from Howard University and completed an epidemiology-focused postdoctoral fellowship at Northwestern University Feinberg School of Medicine.